Garry Kasparov: Other post-retirement writing

 Kasparov wrote How Life Imitates Chess, an examination of the parallels between decision-making in chess and in the business world, in 2007.
 In 2008, he published a sympathetic obituary for Fischer: "I am often asked if I ever met or played Bobby Fischer.
 The answer is no, I never had that opportunity.
 But even though he saw me as a member of the evil chess establishment that he felt had robbed and cheated him, I am sorry I never had a chance to thank him personally for what he did for our sport."

-Kasparov is the chief advisor for the book publisher Everyman Chess.
-He works closely with Mig Greengard and his comments can often be found on Greengard's blog.
+Kasparov works closely with Mig Greengard and his comments can often be found on Greengard's blog.
 Kasparov collaborated with Max Levchin and Peter Thiel on The Blueprint, a book calling for a revival of world innovation, planned for release in March 2013 but cancelled after the authors disagreed on its contents.
 In an editorial comment on Google's AlphaZero chess-playing system, Kasparov argued that chess has become the model for reasoning in the same way that the fruit fly Drosophila melanogaster became a model organism for geneticists: "I was pleased to see that AlphaZero had a dynamic, open style like my own", he wrote in late 2018.

 Kasparov served as a consultant for the 2020 Netflix miniseries The Queen's Gambit and gave an interview to Slate on his contributions.
 That same year, Kasparov collaborated with Matt Calkins, founder and CEO of Appian, on Hyperautomation, a book about low-code development and the future of business automation.
 Kasparov wrote the foreword where he discusses his experiences with human–machine relationships.
 The New York Times published an essay by Kasparov titled "Garry Kasparov: What We Believe About Reality" in 2021.
 The essay is part of a series called The Big Ideas: What Do We Believe.
 This work was later published in a compendium titled Question Everything: A Stone Reader.